KoiOne/NYU-Marketplace/README.md

    * Single post - full description and picture of the item, message tab to connect with user
 * Profile
    * Allows user to upload a photo and fill in information that is interesting to them and others
-* Message - chat with other users
+* Conversation - chat with other users
-* Map
+   * real time chat, update latest message real time on conversation view

 ### 3. Navigation